velocirobbie/make-graphitics/README.md

 ## More structure examples

-More examples of building structures with this script are in the `build_files` directory.
+More examples of building structures with this script are in the `examples` directory.
 Files must be copied to the source directory and executed there.

 Note that differenct structures can be combined into one simulation object with `Combine`.
 Also coordinates can be manipulated before writing to a lammps file.
-An examploe of this is shown in `make_peel.py`.
+An examploe of this is shown in `peel_sim.py`.

 # Citing